morris/vanilla-todo/README.md

 - Listening to and dispatching events is slightly verbose.
 - Although not used in this study, event delegation is not trivial to implement without code duplication.

+Eliminating verbosities through build steps and a minimal set of helpers would reduce the comparably low code size (see above) even further.

 #### 5.2.3.
 The Bad